OUR MAN IN VIETNAM: THE COLOR PHOTOGRAPHY OF LARRY BURROWS

 A photograph of people at war has a congenital connection to the dying and the dead that is the great strength of this kind of work, while also its primary weakness, since it cannot usually move from this trauma to another level of understanding.
 The poetry is intense but frozen.
 War pictures don’t have the benefit of the narrative trajectory provided by novels, history books or films.
 The traumatic photograph is an open and shut case with clues but no resolution.
 Most photographers accept those limitations and work within them.
 Some, like Burrows, consciously attack the problem bringing into play the various conventions of photographic aesthetics creating a highly complex image – a kind of meta-image – that is as tightly constructed as the mis-en-scene of any of the films made by pampered Hollywood directors who used Burrows’ work as a visual reference guide.
 The desire to present the world in images leads certain artists like Burrows to the conclusion that the world is vital, un-contained and unknowable, whereas a work of art is fixed and bounded on all sides by intentionality.
 Artists like Burrows want to include that aspect of the un-contained and the unknowable in their work through a reciprocity of directions that remain in tension - unresolved and ungovernable (a favorite strategy of Picasso among others).
 This is Ulrich Baer: “We need to return to a concept of aura that may permit us to partially recover the troubling realities potentially lingering in photographs of historical trauma.”
 Ulrich Baer’s argument here is – much like Barthes again– an attempt to come to grips with the obvious emotional power of photographs and to understand the conventions that govern them.

 It should come as no surprise that Burrows’ art is bound emotionally and physically to “reality” in a way that is completely at odds with contemporary fine art photographic practice - rigidly in place within academic institutions since the 1960's - that presumably questions the authenticity of those complex connections between “reality” and photographic images.
 The fact that writers are still struggling with that relationship after almost two hundred years is a testament to that difficulty.
 That presumed gap between the two dimensional photograph and the real can, without too much exaggeration, be called fine art photography’s fundamental reason-for-being.
 John Tagg articulates these ideas, such as they are, via the Frankfurt School and French Post-Structuralism, that elucidate fine art practice: “Photography does not transmit a pre-existent reality which is already meaningful in itself.
 As with any other discursive system the question we must ask is not, ‘What does this discourse reveal of something else?’ but, ‘what does it do…how does it animate meaning rather than discover it?”
-For Tagg photography doesn’t represent “reality” or discover it, it is instead a discursive system that is pretending to be a transparent window to the world.
+For Tagg photography doesn’t represent “reality” or discover it, it is instead a discursive or syntactic system that is pretending to be a transparent window to the world.
 Therefore from the outset photography is a lie and to a very large degree fine art practice - using the medium as an investigative tool - attempts to address this issue.
-It’s an austere puritan sensibility that is classically academic; that is, uneasy or phobic about images but in need of working out a peace treaty with them that is favorable in its terms.
-Clement Greenberg sought a similarly puritan cleansing with regard to painting - freeing it from the burden of messy, chaotic, vulgar reality.
-He wanted things clean - elegant - rigorous - resolved - meaningful.
+It’s an austere puritan sensibility that is parochial and academic; that is, uneasy or phobic about images but in need of working out a peace treaty with them that is favorable in its terms.
+Clement Greenberg sought a similarly puritan cleansing with regard to painting, freeing it from the burden - or perhaps a better word might be contamination - of messy, chaotic, vulgar reality.
+He wanted things clean, elegant, rigorous, resolved, meaningful.

 For Burrows, as for most photojournalists, who are paid to bring back images of realities most of us do not want to experience directly, such arguments must have seemed – if they were conscious of them at all – as academic and pointless.
 Burrows took the intensely complex connections between “reality” - or what Sigfrid Kracauer called “spatial life” - and photography as his reason for being.
 In effect he staked his life on it, articulating the nature of that relationship in images.
 “If it’s not your war, who’s war is it?”
 Strangely, the question remains open even today.
 Perhaps some historian of the future looking at pictures never before seen in the National Archives will find an answer.
 But Burrows’ answer to those kinds of questions was his work, which stands in direct and irreconcilable opposition to the ideas of Tagg and Morris, challenging the epistemological basis of the post-modern theories to which their ideas belong.